 Somewhat worried that the discussion is too “blackpollish”, and not general enough.
 Adding this paragraph would make the paper even more species-specific.
 Thoughts/advice?

-The current formulation of our model assumes that migration “pressure” is constant through time (i.e., ρj,s has no temporal component; Table 1) and that directional changes in abundance of migrants are due to changes in regional population sizes, rather than directional shifts in migration routes.
+The current formulation of our model assumes that migration pressure is constant through time (i.e., ρj,s has no temporal component; Table 1) and that directional changes in abundance of migrants are due to changes in regional population sizes, rather than directional shifts in migration routes.
 Repeated sampling of migrants for stable isotopes at multiple stations could be used to evaluate whether station catchment is changing over time and would allow for temporal components to be added to the ρj,s terms.
 Importantly, our model makes explicit predictions about the proportion of migrants from each region in a station’s annual catchment (equations 2, 3, and 7).
 Iteratively confronting predictions with new data is the strongest test of scientific theory and the fastest way to improve ecological understanding (Dietze et al. 2018), and we therefore consider the collection of new stable isotope data across the migration network a priority for further model testing and refinement.

-Our model could potentially be extended to incorporate non-standardized migration count data from citizen science networks such as eBird (Sullivan et al. 2014), conceptually equivalent to adding thousands of migration monitoring “stations” across the continent.
+Moving forward, our model could potentially be extended to incorporate non-standardized migration count data from citizen science networks such as eBird (Sullivan et al. 2014), conceptually equivalent to adding thousands of migration monitoring “stations” across the continent.
 This would have numerous advantages including more comprehensive coverage of migratory populations and reducing the influence of any single migration monitoring station on regional trend estimates.
 However, reliance on citizen science information requires careful screening of data and appropriate accounting of changes in observer effort over time (e.g., through modeling).
 For migration monitoring, this also requires limiting data to locations outside breeding and/or wintering areas to avoid confounding changes in migrant numbers with signals of change in local numbers of seasonal residents.
 Simultaneously, the continual improvement of wildlife tracking technologies will undoubtedly yield finer resolution estimates of migration behaviour, and thus, station catchment.
 Future integrated analysis of these data would allow trends to be estimated in a larger number of higher resolution strata, yielding enhanced information at conservation-relevant scales.

+Interpretation of station-level trends is also complicated by the “loop migration” behaviour of blackpoll warblers, wherein populations follow very different migration routes during spring and fall (Holberton et al. 2015; Covino et al. 2020; DeLuca et al. 2019).
+A single station may therefore be monitoring birds originating from different origins of the breeding range during each migration season.
+Furthermore, most of the continental population appears to congregate along the northeast coast of the United States during fall migration, prior to undertaking a transoceanic flight to nonbreeding areas in South America (Holberton et al. 2015; DeLuca et al. 2015; Nisbet et al. 1995).
+Thus, stations in this region are likely to capture a mixture of birds from across the breeding range.

 Authors’ Contributions